andrewballantyne/Ballantyno/README.md

 ## Scope And Goals

-I am to create as many wacky, fun and crazy ideas that come to my mind.
+I aim to create as many wacky, fun and crazy ideas that come to my mind.
 With no obligations to structure code in any specific way, I will code to my own standards (which are probably higher than the average, but always could use with a few improvements).

 **Primary Goals:**